dojo/docs/dojo/colors.rst

-#format dojo_rst
+.. _dojo/colors:

 dojo.colors
 ===========

-A module which augments the base `dojo.Color <dojo/Color>`_ class with additional methods and named colors.
+A module which augments the base :ref:`dojo.Color <dojo/Color>` class with additional methods and named colors.
 This is not included in base ``dojo.js`` by default for size reasons.

 methods
 =======